thediscordcoder/discord-server-nuke/README.md

 v1: normal spammer

-v2: adds admin roles to everyone who types in the chat
+v2: adds admin roles to everyone who types in the chat (also spams log)

 v2.1: instantly revokes any bans given while the bot is still running (so you can join back right away)